Jumpstart Your Healthcare Career Today

 SRNA (In Class):

-Includes classroom instruction, study guide and Malpractice insurance.
-NOT INCLUDED: textbook, uniform, state test fee ($75), TB test and background check
+Includes classroom instruction, study guide and Malpractice insurance, background check.
+NOT INCLUDED: textbook, uniform, state test fee ($75), TB test

 Includes study guide, background check for Kentucky, malpractice insurance, tech support.
 NOT INCLUDED: Textbook, uniform, State test fee ($75), TB test

-Classroom instruction, malpractice insurance, First Aid training, Bloodborne pathogens training, CPR training (all with completion cards).
-NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA Exam ($115), textbook and background check
+Classroom instruction, malpractice insurance, First Aid training, Bloodborne pathogens training, background check, CPR training (all with completion cards).
+NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA Exam ($115), textbook

-Classroom instruction, , malpractice insurance.
-NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA exam ($155), textbook and background check
+Classroom instruction, background check, malpractice insurance.
+NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA exam ($155), textbook

 Yes, we offer convenient payment plans, please contact Debbie Zafren by email Debbie@khtnow.com or by phone 859-963-2952 for more information.